matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 [Rich Hickey] I’m not advocating purely functional programming here at all.
 I’m saying there are programs.
 There are programs that are one of those boxes.
 Right?
 One transition from value to another.
 Right?
 That kind of program is a calculator.
 Right?
 Most programs have to deal with that; that progression of time.
 And that’s a hard problem.
 So I’m not trying to walk away from it.
 I’m trying to walk towards it.

-[Audience member 2] I think what you’re doing here is you’re recapitulating the early history of philosophy because it was Heraclitus that said everything flows so that you’re [imperceptible 05:44].
+[Audience member 2] I think what you’re doing here is you’re recapitulating the early history of philosophy because it was Heraclitus that said everything flows so that's your object oriented thing.
 And then, it was Plato that followed and said no. And Parmenides also had said, “No, everything’s stable.”
 And that’s the function of community, saying there’s no such thing as change.
 And then, it was Aristotle that synthesized the two and figured out how to get the hybrid model, the multi-paradigm model, and integrated change with invariability with the concept of a substance.
 And that’s what I see you dealing with more in this.

 [Rich Hickey] Yeah.
 Well, I mean, read Whitehead.
 I mean, he really did that.
 He really did exactly what you’re saying.
 I’m just trying to program without going crazy.